 At this point in my life I was successful, well-paid, and respected.
 I managed a strategic planning department at a large metro ad agency.
 We made TV spots and websites.
 I enjoyed turning complicated material into simple ideas that got consumers’ attention, but managing people was where I found real satisfaction.
 I loved helping my team do better.

-After discussing a wide range of triggers, my doctor and I arrived at an inconvenient truth: I was allergic to my job.
 In short, I was a 53-year-old single, ambitious New Yorker.
 I often peered over the top of my eyeglasses and asked people to “tell me more.”
 My work ethic was a mixture borrowing from both the have-it-all attitude of Baby Boomers and the work-life balance of Generation X. I padded my 45 hours of paid work each week with grad school classes at night.